matrix-org/matrix-spec-proposals/README.md

 when defining new endpoints, field names, etc. in your MSC, and serve to allow implementations of your MSC to exist in the wild before your MSC is accepted.

-In the case of some MSCs, implementation types may need a way to check that another implementation type supports this feature.
-A common case is when a client that has implemented an MSC needs to check whether the homeserver it is talking to has also implemented support.
+It is common when implementing support for an MSC that a client may wish to check if the homeserver it is communicating with supports an MSC.
 Typically, this is handled by the MSC defining an entry in the `unstable_features` dictionary of the [`/_matrix/client/versions`](https://spec.matrix.org/v1.6/client-server-api/#get_matrixclientversions) endpoint, in the form of a new entry: